TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 - Run is when the Guest OS gets to run.
 It does not check how fast it runs (frequency) or how efficient it runs (hyperthreading).
 Run measures how long it runs, hence the counter is in milliseconds, not GHz.
 - Ready and Co Stop.
 They are mutually exclusive states.
 If a vCPU is in CoStop, it is not in Ready state.
 - Wait handles both Idle and Wait.
 The reason is the hypervisor cannot tell whether the Guest OS is waiting for IO or idle.
-As far as the hypervisor concern, it’s not doing anything.
+As far as the hypervisor concern, it's not doing anything.
 This also measures the state where the wait is due to hypervisor IO.

 Those of you familiar with Operating Systems [kernel](https://en.wikipedia.org/wiki/Kernel_(operating_system)) will notice that the diagram is similar with a physical OS scheduler state diagram.
-I’m taking [Huawei Harmony OS](https://device.harmonyos.com/en/docs/develop/kernel/oem_kernal_user_process-0000001050032733) as an example as it’s the newest OS and it’s designed for a range of device[^1].
+I'm taking [Huawei Harmony OS](https://device.harmonyos.com/en/docs/develop/kernel/oem_kernal_user_process-0000001050032733) as an example as it's the newest OS and it's designed for a range of device[^1].

 ![OS kernel scheduler](2.2.2-fig-2.png)